 *Course meets Quality Matters Standards

-- The program begins at the January faculty development day, with a three hour Quality Matters Standards workshop session.
+- The program begins with a Power Day in January, with a day-long Quality Matters Standards workshop session.

-- Throughout the spring semester, faculty meet every other week (F2F or online via Blackboard Collaborate) for a collegial discussion about how to apply the standards to their online or blended course.
+- Throughout the spring semester, faculty meet four times for a collegial discussion about how to apply the standards to their online or blended course.

 - As the standards are discussed, faculty create or re-design online/blended courses.